Current evidence shows that inflammation can be managed by diet.

 How can diet help inflammation?

-In contrast, diets high in fibre from whole grains, vegetables, fruit, legumes, seeds and nuts have been shown to support immune functioning, at least partly, through their beneficial impact on gut mucosal immunity that regulates responses to all ingested substances.
+Diets high in fibre from whole grains, vegetables, fruit, legumes, seeds and nuts have been shown to support immune functioning, at least partly, through their beneficial impact on gut mucosal immunity that regulates responses to all ingested substances.
 The diverse types of fibre ingested with plant foods are used by the gut microbiota to produce metabolites such as short chain fatty acids that play a significant role in regulating inflammation.

-Furthermore, experimental research conducted in mice shows that dietary intake of fibre is essential to support function of the gut microbiota, preserve mucosal integrity and protect against pathogens.
+Experimental research conducted in mice shows that dietary intake of fibre is essential to support function of the gut microbiota, preserve mucosal integrity and protect against pathogens.

 The effect of fibre in the gut.
 (Image adapted from Desai et al. 2016.)